benkrichman/geocontour/README.md

 Options for tuning criteria of geocontours created from input contours
 - selectable connection type (cell to cell or cell edge to cell center)
-- simplify geocontours at the cell level to shorten and improve compute times in practical applications
+- optionally simplify geocontours at the cell level to shorten and improve compute times in practical applications

 ### Visualization